Gokul595/api_guard/README.md

 The access token will only be valid till the expiry time.
 After the expiry you need to [refresh the token](#refresh-access-token) and get new access token and refresh token.

+You can customize the parameters of this API by [overriding the controller](#controllers) code if needed.

 ### Sign In (Getting JWT access token)

 This will authenticate the user with email and password and respond with access token, refresh token and access token